LHan9527/cuTensor_for_Tensor_Decompositions_CUDA/README.md

 # cuTensor_for_Decompositions_CUDA

+testcase is some function to test the performace of cublas about transpose and notranspose

+BTAS matlab gpu-contraction are 3 way of implement tucker decomposition(HOSVD) which modified from https://github.com/shiyangdaisy23/tensor-contraction.

 Tensor decompositions on CUDA.And we implement two methods on general GPU and V100(with tensor core)respectively.On V100,We choose half float and float as input,and get two result.

 1. run tensor.cpp to check running time of 2 decomposition.